nuxt/website-v2/content/en/v3/index.md

 ---
 template: blank
-title: Is Nuxt3 Ready?
+title: Is Nuxt 3 Ready?
-description: 'Nuxt3 is rebuilt from the ground up for the modern web.
+description: 'Nuxt 3 is rebuilt from the ground up for the modern web.
 Hybrid static & server rendering, API routes and native serverless.' head.titleTemplate: null
 ---

-::nuxt3-hero
+::Nuxt 3-hero
 ---
 primary: false
 ---

 #title
-Nuxt3 is coming[.]{.text-primary}
+Nuxt 3 is coming[.]{.text-primary}

 #description
 Rebuilt from the ground up for the modern web.<br>
 Hybrid static & server rendering, API routes and native serverless.

 #body
-Get notified by email when Nuxt3 is out in public beta.
+Get notified by email when Nuxt 3 is out in public beta.
 ::

 ::home-features{.dark:bg-secondary-darkest .bg-gray-50}